chen-star/Finance_Notes/derivatives/derivatives.md

         * => sold B, purchased B and returned A
         * => portfolio:
           * cash: (PA(0) - PB(0)) * (e ^ (rt)) -> risk-less profit

+---
+---
+---

+## Derivatives

+* **Basics**
+  * spot price / cash price
+    * The price of the underlying asset is referred to as the cash price or the spot price.